contiki-os/contiki/platform/galileo/README.md

 Once a C library is built, you are ready to build applications.
-By default, the following steps will use gcc as the C compiler and to invoke the linker.
+By default, the following steps will use gcc as the C compiler and to invoke the linker if newlib was built.
 To use LLVM Clang instead, change the values for both the CC and LD variables in cpu/x86/Makefile.x86_common to 'clang'.
+LLVM Clang will be used by default if musl libc was built.

 To build applications for the Galileo platform you should set the TARGET variable to 'galileo'.
 For instance, building the hello-world application